 How to Integrate PTZ Cameras into your Live Setup

 Have you wondered how to integrate PTZ Cameras into your live setup?
-PTZ stands for “pan/tilt/zoom” and refer to robotic cameras that have pan/tilt motors and zoom lenses.
+PTZ stands for “pan/tilt/zoom” and refers to robotic cameras that have pan/tilt motors and zoom lenses.
 The most notable examples of these cameras include Sony, Canon, Panasonic, PTZOptics.

-There once was a time when the most common solution for video was to have an operator “man” each camera and physically have to operate the various shots using tripods, dollys, etc. But in recent years, PTZ cameras have quickly become a go-to video solution for many different industries because a single operator can control multiple cameras and achieve camera angles not possible with conventional tripod setups.
+There once was a time when the most common solution for video was to have an operator “man” each camera and physically have to operate the various shots using tripods, dollys, etc. But in recent years, PTZ cameras have quickly became a go-to video solution for many different industries because a single operator can control multiple cameras and achieve camera angles not possible with conventional tripod setups.

 We see PTZ cameras being used in a variety of industries, and have worked with churches, universities, hospitals, and businesses needing to connect and control PTZ cameras for livestreaming, broadcasting, and recording their production.
 Whether it’s to stream a church service, broadcast a college football game, market your business or stream a corporate event, PTZ cameras are a convenient and affordable option for organizations big or small.